yodobrin/custom-metrics-emitter/README.md

 # Custom-Metrics-Emitter

 This sample project show how to implement sending a custom metric events to Azure Event Hub.
 Specifically, we will calculate the unprocessed events (The Lag) of specific consumer group in event hub.
-This metric is not available in event hub standard metrics for now.
 More about custom metrics in Azure Monitor check [this article](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/metrics-custom-overview)

 ## Table of Contents